Table of Contents

-Career prospects also play a role with an MBA more suited to those looking to advance to General Manager, Managing Director or a CEO position, where the holistic business outlook taught in an MBA is more suitable.
-MSc graduates tend to specialise in their function as the MSc provides a deeper insight into their chosen field, and they tend to pursue roles such as Head of Department, Director of Marketing, CMO, CFO and similar.
+Professionals looking to advance to a General Manager, Managing Director or a CEO position should consider an MBA course.
+Leadership has a significant impact on an organisation and is a vital management skill business leaders must learn.
+MSc graduates tend to specialise in their function and prefer to pursue roles such as Head of Department, Director of Marketing, CFO etc.

-Interested in pursuing a UK MBA or Online Masters degree course?
+Interested in studying an MBA or MSc?
 Speak to a Higher Education Consultant